Australian Youth Representative to the United Nations: Listening Tour

 The listening tour, which is supported by various levels of government, UN Youth Australia and the Department of Foreign Affairs and Trade holds consultations and meetings in all Australian States and Territories, major cities and regional towns along with rural and remote areas.
 Consultations and workshops are held in schools, universities, prisons, juvenile detention facilities and community venues.

 Attaché to the Australian Mission to the United Nations

 Each year the Youth Representative travels to the United Nations General Assembly in New York as an accredited member of the Australian Mission to the United Nations, whilst at the UN the Youth Representative will engage with international leaders and deliver a speech representing the youth of Australia.

-2018 Youth Representative to the UN, Amos Washington said in his speech to the United Nations Third Committee "There is a misconception that young people are waiting in the wings, yet to experience the real world.
-However, the issues the young people raised with me affect people of all ages, and are among the many issues that the 2030 Agenda strives to address."

-"Young people I met advocated for a kinder society, free from bullying and harassment.
-In this sense, youth issues are community issues, and community issues are youth issues."

-Listening Tour Report
+Youth Representative Report

 As part of the Youth Representative program a report is delivered to the Australian Federal Government along with all State and Territory Governments outlining the findings and recommendations of the Youth Representative from their listening tour.